 The Right Way to Hold a Kettlebell

-For a lot of kettlebell lifts, you’ll grip it in a similar way to gripping a dumbbell — in the middle of the handle.
-You’ll want to keep your fingers light around it, though, even and especially when performing explosive moves like kettlebell swings.
-It might feel scary at first to not choke the darn thing, but it’s much better for your wrist health — and the ultimate quality of your movement — to practice gentleness in your grip during moves like swings.
-To test this, you should be able to flutter your fingertips above the handle a little bit at the top of your swing.
+For a lot of kettlebell lifts, you’ll grip it in a similar way to gripping a dumbbell — in the middle of the handle, keeping your fingers light.
+It might feel scary at first to not choke the darn thing, but it’s much better for your wrist health to practice gentleness in your grip during moves like swings.

-For more complex lifts like cleans, snatches, and Turkish get-ups, you’ll want to implement an offset grip.
+For more complex lifts like cleans, snatches, and Turkish get-ups, you want an offset grip.
 To avoid the painful flopping of the kettlebell onto your wrist or forearm, don’t grab it right in the center.
 Instead, tuck the pad between your index finger and your thumb against the curve of the handle.
-If you’re using your right hand, you’ll be snug against the left side of the handle; with your left hand, you’ll be snug against the right side of the handle.

-You can also get creative with how you hold a kettlebell if you’re looking for even more versatile ways to train your grip and stabilizer muscles.
-A bottoms-up grip will challenge your forearms, wrists, fingers, and shoulders to maintain perfect form while also lifting a load tougher.
+You can also get creative.
+A bottoms-up grip challenges your forearms, wrists, fingers, and shoulders.
 Holding the bell around the body can help emphasize your shoulders a bit more when front-loading your goblet squat and can provide different angles for overhead and floor presses.

 How much do kettlebells cost?